riaanHarwood/Digital-Card/README.md

 **Please Note:**
 This is my first project using React, created to understand component composition and JSX syntax.
 I'm continuously improving and iterating on the design and code quality as I learn more about React best practices.

+The profile image on the card is AI generated for testing and simplicity purposes.

 **License**
 This project is open-source and available under the MIT License.